iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 intercepts runoff from the subwatershed.
 Formalizing the ditch to convey stormwater east towards St. Vrain Creek would reduce the tributary area contributing to the flooding hazards of Lyons Valley Park Subdivision.
-If comingling of stormwater and irrigation flows is not desired an overflow conveyance system intercepting the runoff from the upper portions of the watershed could be built just downstream of South Ledge Ditch.
-This conveyance system could be included as Lyons Valley Park becomes fully developed.

 This alternative should be developed in coordination with the future development of Lyons Valley.
 A drainage feature around the south end of